Human papillomaviruses (HPV) are a group of more than 100 viruses.

-The vaccine Gardasil protects against four types of HPV strains.
+The vaccine protects against 9 types of HPV strains.
 It may be used to prevent the following conditions:

 Research suggests that the vaccine does not appear to cause any serious side effects.
 Like any vaccine, it has the potential to cause serious problems, such as a severe allergic reaction.